linuxguist/voice-acct/README.md

 # voice-acct
-Easy Voice Accounting Software For Lay People &amp; For People With Disabilities - Also Available Live At :
+Easy Voice Based Accounting Software For Lay People & For People With Disabilities - Also Available Live At : https://linuxguist.github.io/voice-acct/